stteff/An-Open-Educational-RPi-Robot/README.md

 ### `OpEdRo:-----`
 #### List of main components:
-  * A robot chassis appropriate to host the following the parts
+  * A robot chassis appropriate to host the following parts
   * A Rapsberry Pi 3 model B
   * 2 continuous rotation micro servo motors, fitable to robot chassis
   * 2 photoelectric sensors